Codecademy/docs/content/cybersecurity/concepts/spear-phishing/spear-phishing.md

 ## Spear phishing In-Use

 The targeted nature of spear phishing makes it difficult to detect.
 For example, attackers who claim to be the CEO could trick finance executives into sending money to their bank account.
-An attacker might create messages that seem like IT is asking for more information.
-Deploying multi-factor authentication, strong password management policies, and training and awareness campaigns are good measures to help mitigate the risk.
+An attacker might create messages that seem like the IT (Information Technology) Department is asking for more information.
+Deploying [multi-factor authentication](https://www.codecademy.com/resources/docs/cybersecurity/multi-factor-authentication), strong password management policies, and participating in training and awareness campaigns are good measures to help mitigate risks.

 ## Signs of spear phishing